 Abdominal Pain During Pregnancy

-If you are pregnant and experiencing severe cramping and pain in your midsection, it may or may not be a reason for panic.
+If you are experiencing abdominal pain during pregnancy, it may not be a reason for panic.
 In many cases, the cause of the abdominal pain may be nothing more serious than gas, heartburn, constipation, or the normal growth of your baby.
 If the pain is severe, however, you should call your doctor immediately.

-Abdominal pain can happen at any time during your pregnancy.
-Abdominal pain can be caused by any of a number of things, some of which are more serious than others.
+Abdominal pain can happen at any time during pregnancy, and can be caused by any of a number of things, some of which are more serious than others.

 Implantation: Implantation occurs very early in pregnancy, when the embryo is attaching itself to the uterine lining.
 This adhesion is necessary as it enables the fetus to take nutrients and oxygen from the mother, but it occasionally causes a side effect known as implantation cramping.
 While this cramping may be unpleasant, it is nothing more than an early sign of pregnancy.
 Occasionally the cramping is associated with some vaginal spotting, but this is light and goes away quickly.